JustOrdinaryGames/studio-scripts/README.md

 # studio-scripts
-Going to upload some useful basic scripts that are used in roblox games.
+Going to upload some useful basic scripts that can be used in roblox games.
 I don't want credit for any of these.